 The rate you pay on the loan.
-This includes the lender's spread (what they focus on) and the index or cost of funds.
-This is not equivalent to APR or Annual Percentage Rate since it does not include fees charged for origination.
+This includes the lender's spread and the index or cost of funds.
+This is not equivalent to Annual Percentage Rate (APR) since it does not include origination fees.

 Amortization

 Generally refers to repayment of principal over a defined schedule.
 Most multifamily loans amortize over 25-30 years.